 Decks offer you a venue on which to enjoy your landscape.
 You can choose either a wood deck or composite decking.
 Wood decking is a bit more economical, where composite decking will take less maintenance over the years.
 A properly built and well designed deck offers a focal point and gives direction to any landscape.

 Notice the Hayden Island Property has hardscape pavers, retaining walls, custom wood deck, and wood steps with planter boxes.
 Do you see the established traffic patterns?
 You can do this in a variety of ways, including laying formal walkways, creating shifts in hardscape materials, or planting shrubs or trees to establish corners and borders.
 By the way, the firepit with seat walls in this design is especially unique . . . take a quick look through the design.

-No matter the size of your property, taking your living room outside will add value and a positive change in your lifestyle.
-We hope this post has provided the ideas and inspiration you’ll need to tackle that project you’ve always wanted for your home.
+Taking your living room outside will add value and a positive change in your lifestyle.
+We hope this post has provided the ideas and inspiration you’ll need to tackle that project you’ve always wanted for your home exterior.
 If you need a motivational push in the right direction: Please contact us for a Complimentary Consultation @http://www.paradiserestored.com/exterior-landscape-design/contact-us/

 Join us for Taking Living Rooms Outside – Part Two and as always, thanks for stopping by,

 Exterior Design Services